AckackG/Boundary-Based-Screenshot-Splitter/README.md

 ## Why This Project

-Before developing this project, I encountered several challenges:

-1. Many online document websites only allow viewing but not downloading, and right-click PDF printing is disabled.
+1. **Many online document websites only allow viewing but not downloading, and right-click PDF printing is disabled**.
 The only option was to use screenshot tools and manually crop images.
 2. Existing long image splitting tools mostly use fixed-distance mechanical splitting, unable to intelligently recognize natural document boundaries
 3. Document webpage screenshots usually have clear visual boundaries between paragraphs or chapters, which can serve as intelligent splitting points

----

-## Project Files

-This project contains the following main components:
-* `image_cropper.py`: Image cropping module
-* `pdf_generator.py`: PDF generation module
-* `image_splitter.py`: Image splitting module